 This is the best UVB light available for chameleons at the moment.
 I tried 3 different brands before I settled on this one.

 They’re very well made, put out more UVB than any other brand, they’re brighter and they last longer and, together with the fixture, are available on Amazon.

 All UVB bulbs need changing after 6 months because they don’t put out the same level of UVB rays when they’re fresh out of the box.
-Arcadia bulbs can go for 9 months, 12 months even at stretch before they need replacing.
+Arcadia bulbs can go for 9 months or even 12 months at a stretch before they need replacing.